tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is to use controlled value strings from the controlled vocabulary (<a href="http://rs.tdwg.org/dwcdoe/">http://rs.tdwg.org/dwcdoe/</a>) for dwc:degreeOfEstablishment.
 For details, refer to <a href="https://doi.org/10.3897/biss.3.38084">https://doi.org/10.3897/biss.3.38084</a>.
-Recommended best practice is to separate multiple values in a list with space vertical bar space ( | ).</td>
+Recommended best practice is to separate multiple values in a list with space vertical bar space ( | ).
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>